stackbit-projects/wallhalla-d19ff/src/pages/about.md

       - title: We love copy
         description: >
           In 2011 we started printing citymaps to wallpaper.
 People loved the level of detail.
 Ten years later we founded Wallcopy.
+Wallcopy brings you text to wallpaper.
+Recipes, dictionaries, poems, quotes, lyrics or your own copy......you name it.
         image: images/books.png
       - title: We think plants are the future
         description: >-